 Get sun every day, whether it’s going for a walk or laying out in your yard!
 If you can’t go outside at all eating foods like salmon, tuna, egg yolks and mushrooms can increase Vitamin D. Vitamin D can modulate the innate and adaptive immune responses, a deficiency of vitamin D is associated with increased autoimmunity and a susceptibility to infection (source).

 Omega-3 fatty acids can decrease cytokine levels which are secreted by the immune system cells, and they regulate and mediate immunity and inflammation (source) Cytokine storms are associated with a wide variety of infectious and noninfectious diseases as well as respiratory disease (source).
 Polyunsaturated fat omega-3 are imperative in having a healthy inflammatory response, support brain health and hormone health, too.
 Great food sources of omega-3 fatty acids include sardines, smoked oysters and salmon (great pantry staple items!).

 Make soup!
 Specifically, with bone broth!
 The original healing food, bone broth is rich in L-glutamine, an amino acid which can boost immune cell activity in the gut, and also strengthens gut barrier integrity by soothing the intestinal tissue.
 Soups also freeze and reheat well, perfect for making ingredients go a little further.

-On the next pages find some recipes that are low in sugar and inflammatory foods and rich in immune supporting nutrients so that you can stay healthy and ready for whatever comes at you!
+Find some recipes that are low in sugar and inflammatory foods and rich in immune supporting nutrients so that you can stay healthy and ready for whatever comes at you: